 Don’t Drop the Ball – #Dontdroptheball

-In preparation for the easing of restrictions and the phased return to sport and physical activity, the WSA has identified some resources for organisations, facilities, clubs and individuals to consider, as they begin to plan for the return to play. #Dontdroptheball
+Following the easing of restrictions and welcome return to sport and physical activity after the Welsh Government’s proposal of a long-term COVID-19 transition from pandemic to endemic, the WSA has identified some resources for organisations, facilities, clubs and individuals to consider, and help ensure they can confidently and safely take part in sport events and activities.

 Guidance and Regulations

 Keeping on top of the latest regulations, guidance and advice can be a full-time job in itself.
 Stay ahead of the game, #Dontdroptheball, take the necessary precautions when organising sporting events and activities so that you and everyone taking part have confidence that they are safe and protected!

 As we have reached Alert Level 0, for information and context familiarise yourself with:

 - Alert level 0: guidance for the public (27th January 2022)